-Primary minor species identified in the Surfclam fishery that represented at least 0.01% of the total UoA catch include Winter Skate, Spiny Dogfish, Horseshoe Crab, Little Skate, Monkfish, Sea Scallop, Smooth Skate, Summer Flounder, Smooth Dogfish, Clearnose Skate, and American Lobster (Table 14).
+Primary minor species identified in the Surfclam fishery that represented at least 0.01% of the total UoA catch include Winter Skate, Spiny Dogfish, Horseshoe Crab, Little Skate, Monkfish, Sea Scallop, Smooth Skate, Summer Flounder, Smooth Dogfish, Clearnose Skate, and American Lobster (Table 15).
 Based on recent stock assessments and surveys described in 7.3.1.4 above, Winter Skate, Spiny Dogfish, Little Skate, Sea Scallop, Smooth Skate, Summer Flounder, Smooth Dogfish, and Clearnose Skate are highly likely to be above the PRI, meeting SG 100.
 Rationales for other species are included below:

-Horseshoe Crabs are assessed using survey-based indices, similar to the Skates noted below.
+Horseshoe Crabs are assessed using survey-based indices, similar to the Skates noted above.
 According to indexbased probabilities of abundance relative to prior years' abundance, Horseshoe Crabs in all survey regions are at least holding at a "neutral level" of abundance except off the coast of the New York region, which has seen notable declines in abundance recently (see description in Section 7.3.1.4).
-Approximately 7,000 pounds of Horseshoe Crabs were recorded in the observer data between 2016-2020, representing approximately 0.22% of the catch.
-Due to lack of data indicating the spatial and temporal nature of these interactions, at this time, it is not evident that the UoA does not hinder the recovery and rebuilding of Horseshoe Crabs, if that were to be required.
 Thus, SG100 is not met for this species.

 Monkfish is a managed species and has been assessed in the past, with the most recent stock assessment indicating that according to the 2016 stock assessment, it was not overfished nor experiencing overfishing, relative to its reference points.
-However, due to recent (NEFSC 2019) invalidation of the growth curve, biological reference points used in previous assessments are no longer considered relevant for assessing the status of the species.
-While an analytical, length-based assessment could not be developed because of uncertainties in ageing of monkfish and thus in growth parameters, survey-based trends indicate that recruitment is at acceptable levels (NEFSC 2020).
-Monkfish specifications are in place with the intention of achieving stock management objectives, and while more information is needed to produce an approved analytical assessment model, the team concludes that this species is either highly likely to be above the PRI or that the UoA would not hinder the recovery and rebuilding of the species, if that were necessary.
-SG100 is met for this species.
+However, due to recent (NEFSC 2019) invalidation of the growth curve, Biological Reference Points used in previous assessments are no longer considered relevant for assessing the status of the species.
+Thus, there is no basis for the assessment team to conclude that this species is above the PRI or that the UoA would not hinder the recovery and rebuilding of the species, if necessary.